XeroAPI/xero-python-oauth2-starter/README.md

 Sample Python code from app.py  <!-- todo add example code -->

 ## Take it for a spin

+* Make sure your python virtual environment activated `source venv/bin/activate`
+* Start flask application `python3 app.py`
-Launch your browser and navigate to http://localhost:5000/login (or whatever the correct path is).
+* Launch your browser and navigate to http://localhost:5000/login

-- You should see a connect to xero link.
+* You should be redirected to Xero login page.
-- Click the link, login to Xero (if you aren't already)
-- Grant access to your user account and select the Demo company to connect to.
+* Grant access to your user account and select the Demo company to connect to.
-- Done - try out the different API calls
+* Done - try out the different API calls  (#TODO)

 ## License